Cosmic-ray database update: ultra-high energy, ultra-heavy, and anti-nuclei cosmic-ray data (CRDB v4.0): Database structure and updates

 \end{itemize}

-\paragraph{\em From interstellar (IS) to top-of-atmosphere (TOA) fluxes} GCR fluxes are Solar modulated below hundreds of GeV energies\footnote{At several tens of TV, modulation is at the sub-percent level and can be neglected given the precision of current data.}.
-The modulation varies with the Solar cycle \citep{2015LRSP...12....4H} and the position in the Solar cavity.
-The fluxes outside the Solar cavity are denoted IS fluxes, whereas modulated ones at Earth are denoted TOA fluxes.
+\paragraph{\em From interstellar (IS) to top-of-atmosphere (TOA) fluxes} GCR fluxes are Solar modulated, the modulation level depending on the Solar cycle \citep{2015LRSP...12....4H} and the position in the Solar cavity.
+IS fluxes refer to fluxes outside of the solar cavity while TOA fluxes correspond to modulated fluxes at Earth.
+The impact of the Solar modulation decreases with energy and can only be disregarded when it becomes much smaller than the data precision\footnote{For instance, AMS-02 proton data \citep{2015PhRvL.114q1103A} have a $\lesssim2\%$ precision up to a few hundreds of GV, to be compared with a modulation of $\sim 10-20\%$ at 20~GV, $\sim2-5$ at 100~GV, and at sub-percent above several hundreds of GV.}.
 Most \code{balloon} and \code{space} experiments in \crdb{} are TOA data from experiments inside the solar cavity.
-To be compared to them, IS fluxes in GCR propagation models must be Solar modulated.
-This makes book-keeping the experiment data taking periods and position in the Solar cavity mandatory.
-These dates and positions can then be fed to dedicated Solar propagation codes---for instance {\tt SolarProp}\footnote{\url{www.th.physik.uni-bonn.de/nilles/people/kappl}} \citep{2016CoPhC.207..386K} or {\tt HelMod}\footnote{\url{www.helmod.org}} \citep{2018AdSpR..62.2859B}.
-Alternatively, if \crdb{} users wish to use the simpler Force-Field approximation \citep{2004JGRA..109.1101C}, they can directly retrieve $\langle\phi_{\rm FF}\rangle$ provided in \crdb{}.
+To be compared to them, IS fluxes in GCR propagation models must therefore be Solar modulated.
+This makes the bookkeeping of the experiment data taking periods and position in the Solar cavity mandatory.
+These dates and positions can then be fed to dedicated Solar propagation codes---for instance {\tt SolarProp}\footnote{\url{http://www.th.physik.uni-bonn.de/nilles/people/kappl}} \citep{2016CoPhC.207..386K} or {\tt HelMod}\footnote{\url{http://www.helmod.org}} \citep{2018AdSpR..62.2859B}.
+Alternatively, if \crdb{} users wish to use the simpler Force-Field approximation \citep{2004JGRA..109.1101C}, they can directly retrieve $\langle\phi_{\rm FF}\rangle$ values provided in \crdb{}.